Perušić: Kosinj Bridge

 Kosinj Bridge is a 70 m stone bridge crossing the river Lika, connecting Upper and Lower Kosinj.
 It was designed in the 19th century by architect Milivoj Frković, built using an early Croatian bridge-building technique known as uklinjenje kamena (clipping stone).

 Kruščica

 Lake Krušćica is an artificial lake and reservoir created in 1966 to help control flooding of the Lika.
 Behind a dam 80 m high, the reservoir contains a flooded village with the church of St. Ilya.

+Old town Perušić

+Old town, known as "Gradina" or "Turkish tower" (Turska kula) on the locality Vrhovina was first mentioned in 1071.
+It was ruled by Frankopan family.
+Town was renamed in 1487 and bestowed to the brothers Perušić.
+During Ottoman occupation (until 1696) Perušić became Turkish stronghold due to its position and proximity to the Venetian Republic and Habsburg monarchy.
+After the liberation of Lika and Krbava by the Catholic priest Marko Mesić, remaining Turkish population were baptised.
+Perušić was first part of Croatian Military Frontier, then in 19th century part of Banate of Croatia.